zeroc-ice/ice/java/android/README.md

 3. Navigate to and select the "android" subdirectory
 4. Click OK and wait for the project to open and build

-The Android Studio project contains a `testController` application for the Ice test suite.
-To run the application, select it in the configuration pull down and run it.

 ## Running the Test Suite

+The Android Studio project contains a `testController` app for the Ice test suite.
+Prior to running the app, you must disable Android Studio's Instant Run feature, located in File / Settings / Build, Execution, Deployment / Instant Run.

+Tests are started from the dev machine using the `allTests.py` script, similar to the other language mappings.
+The script uses Ice for Python to communicate with the Android app, therefore you must build the [Python mapping] (../../python) before continuing.

-To run the test suite you need to add the `tools\bin`, `platform-tools` and `emulator` directories from the Android SDK to your PATH.
+You also need to add the `tools\bin`, `platform-tools` and `emulator` directories from the Android SDK to your PATH.
 On macOS, you can use the following commands:

 ```
 export PATH=~/Library/Android/sdk/tools/bin:$PATH